Skip to content

 If it has been more than 6 months please see your GP who will be able to refer you into the right service.

-We’re a team of highly skilled physiotherapists who specialise in maternity physiotherapy, that is, in the assessment and treatment of people during and after their pregnancy.
+We are a team of physiotherapists who specialise in the assessment and treatment of people during and after their pregnancy.

 Helpful resources